 Sometimes the benefits of efficient group programming will not be obvious to your clients.
 This is okay, as it’s our job to provide the education piece.
 Accessory work may be the single biggest difference maker for your clients and comes with a long list of benefits.
-Of course, if we don’t build value and explain the logic behind such training it can be much easier to skip this extra-credit work.
+Of course, if we don’t build value and explain the logic behind such training, it can be much easier to skip this extra-credit work.

-In reality, accessory work will have a profound effect when combined with compound movements, and without question will be the vehicle to keep your clients healthy and looking better, feeling better.
-Luckily, the logic behind accessory work is straight-forward and you don’t need an exercise science degree to articulate this logic to your clients.
+In reality, accessory work will have a profound effect when combined with compound movements, and without question will be the vehicle to keep your clients healthy, looking better, and feeling better.
+Luckily, the logic behind accessory work is straightforward and you don’t need an exercise science degree to articulate this logic to your clients.

 1) Imbalance: Unilateral exercises or single limb exercises require one to focus solely on one side whereas, in bilateral movements like back squats, two limbs are being worked simultaneously which makes it impossible to isolate the side that may be weaker.

 Imbalances are normal and everyone has them, but the only way to improve upon them is to include movements that force you to use one leg or arm at a time.